 Maybe the thought of spin classes or star jumps makes you groan, but your period – the menstrual phase – is the best time to do HIIT (High Intensity Interval Training).
 Your oestrogen and progesterone levels drop in the menstrual phase, which means HIIT will be the most effective exercise for burning fat.
 Not that we think you ever need an excuse but what better time to indulge on pasta and potatoes to keep you going throughout the day?
 Carbs are key for avoiding burn out.

 Duration: 7-10 Days

-After your period, you’ll soon be feeling in ship-shape again, thanks to your oestrogen.
+After your period, you’ll soon be feeling physically ship-shape again, thanks to your oestrogen increasing.
 Oestrogen helps with muscle building, higher tolerance for pain, faster recovery and more stamina.
-Make the most of the phase and plan to push yourself – swing some kettle bells and pump some iron; it’s time to make some new personal bests!
+Make the most of the follicular phase and push yourself – swing some kettle bells and pump some iron; it’s time to make some new personal bests!

 Phase 3: Ovulatory Phase

 Duration: 3-4 Days

 Right before you begin to experience PMS, your oestrogen is at its peak – the perfect time to get a sweat on.
 With your body fully prepared for fat burning, now is the prime time for medium weights and higher reps.

 Feeling more energised means you might be feeling more social too.
 Why not book yourself onto some group exercise classes and let the social butterfly in you spread its wings?

 Don’t forget to warm up for longer, stretch properly, and rest well.
 Your muscles are vulnerable – especially when you’ve worked hard – so you’ll need time to recover and avoid injury.

 The hunger, the headaches, the bigger and sorer boobs…. welcome to the luteal phase.
 We all know that PMS time when our body starts preparing us for our periods again.